 Student Health Fee

-taking classes at the Big Rapids campus to assist the vast majority of students in
+taking classes at the Big Rapids campus to assist in keeping a student health center

 (a) you are planning not to get sick, or